ritza-co/simpletechguides.com/comparisons/2025-vercel-vs-render.md

 - CPU and memory usage are only available in paid plans.
 - Outbound bandwidth.

 The Logs page live-tails your application output with a search and filtering text input.
-Log retention is 7 days on Hobby, 14 days on Pro, and 90 days on Organization and Enterprise.
+Log retention is 7 days on Hobby, 14 days on Professional, and 90 days on Organization and Enterprise.

 ![Render logs page](/img/comparisons/vercel-vs-render/render-logs-page.png)